 It’s been a year – and what an exciting year.
 Since launching this series, it’s been a “high seas adventure” every week, bringing you historical details about many different aspects of 19th Century American Maritime History.
 Let’s celebrate the end of a voyage… Continue reading

 “Call me Ishmael.”
 It’s the opening line of a novel about the whaling industry, about revenge, and about redemption.
-If you’re interested in the 19th Century American whaling industry, love classic American literature, or believe you were tortured in your … Continue reading

 It’s time to talk about the actual whale ships.
 But don’t confuse them with the whaleboats – there is a difference.
 Whaleboats were the smaller vessels used in the actual hunt; they were about 28-30 feet in length and not designed for a long voyage and equipped with oars, steering oar, and long lengths of rope which would be connected to the harpoon.

 Recently, a friend told me how much she was enjoying this series on 19th Century American Whaling, and she followed the compliment with this observation, “But what a hard and horrible way to make a living.”
 That’s true.
 Whaling – even with its economic potential – had hard work.
 It was gross, messy, and back-breaking.